jlouback/nlp-CKY/README.md

-# NLP - POS tagger with CKY algorithm
+# NLP - POS tagger with CYK algorithm

 Code for assignments from prof. Michael Collin's NLP course, COMSW4705 Spring 2015 at Columbia U.